Ted (film): Production

-Seth MacFarlane's directorial debut is a live-action effort, with computer animation handled by visual effects facilities Tippett Studio and Iloura.
-MacFarlane wrote the screenplay with his Family Guy colleagues Alec Sulkin and Wellesley Wild.
-In a "behind the scenes" video, it was revealed that MacFarlane originally wanted to make Ted into an animated television show, much like his previous works Family Guy, American Dad!, and The Cleveland Show.
+This film serves as the feature directorial debut of Seth MacFarlane, his first time as director in any capacity.
+Compared to most of his other work, such as Family Guy, American Dad!, and The Cleveland Show, this film is a live-action effort, with computer animation handled by visual effects facilities Tippett Studio and Iloura.
+MacFarlane wrote the screenplay with his Family Guy colleagues Alec Sulkin and Wellesley Wild based on a story idea written by MacFarlane himself.
+MacFarlane originally wanted to make Ted into an animated television show, much like his previous works, and later revealed in an interview with TheWrap ahead of the release of the prequel series in 2024 that he had pitched the idea as a family-oriented series during his time working at Hanna-Barbera, wherein Ted would be what MacFarlane described as a "leech on the family" as the boy went on to grow up, go to college and start said family.
+While MacFarlane himself admitted he "never did anything with" the original incarnation of the project, he came back to it when considering ideas for his first feature film, realizing it "seemed like an idea that had some legs... and since it was a movie instead of a TV show and an ongoing group of characters, it seemed like telling a love story from start to finish and using that framework was maybe a better way to go.
+So the dad became a single guy trying to get his relationship back together".

-Originally, 20th Century Fox was offered to finance and distribute the movie, given its collaboration with MacFarlane for shows like Family Guy, American Dad!, and The Cleveland Show.
-However, MacFarlane wanted a $65 million budget for the movie, which Fox considered the price to be too high for the R-rated comedy film, let alone for a first-time director, and was skeptical about the film's future success.
-They also wanted it to have a PG-13 rating instead of an R, which MacFarlene, Sulkin, and Wild ended up writing a version of.
-However, despite this, Fox backed out and MacFarlane began to take the project elsewhere.
-On April 12, 2010, Universal Pictures announced that it had acquired the full rights to Ted after it agreed to the $65 million budget he requested and to direct the R rated version of the script.
+Originally, 20th Century Fox was offered to finance and distribute the film, given how it owns Family Guy, American Dad!, and The Cleveland Show, all created by MacFarlane.
+However, MacFarlane wanted a budget of $65 million for the film, which Fox considered to be too high for a R-rated comedy film, let alone one from a first-time director, and was skeptical about the film's future success.
+They also wanted it to be rated PG-13 instead of R, which MacFarlane, Sulkin, and Wild ended up writing a version of.
+However, despite this, Fox backed out, and MacFarlane began to take the project elsewhere.
+On April 12, 2010, Universal Pictures announced that it had acquired the full rights to Ted after it agreed to the $65 million budget he requested and to direct the R-rated version of the script.

-On October 26, 2010, Mark Wahlberg joined in the project as the lead actor.
-Two months later on December 14, Mila Kunis, the voice actress for Meg Griffin from Family Guy, also joined the cast.
-On February 23, 2011, Giovanni Ribisi joined Mark Wahlberg and Mila Kunis in Ted.
+On October 26, 2010, Mark Wahlberg joined the project as the lead actor opposite MacFarlane.
+Two months later, on December 14, Mila Kunis, MacFarlane's Family Guy co-star, also joined the cast.
+On February 23, 2011, Giovanni Ribisi signed on to the film to play the film's villain.
 Filming began in May 2011 in Boston, Norwood and other locations in Massachusetts.
-Based on the standings on the left-field scoreboard, the climactic scene in Fenway Park appears to have been filmed on or around May 24, 2011.